polyaxon/polyaxon/docs/configuration/custom-run-environment.md

 would expose `test_user` and `test_password` environment values containing the decoded values.

+## Env vars

+Polyaxon now allows to set env vars to be used when scheduling runs, this allows users to expose some environment variables on every run without defining a config map or setting those environment variables on the docker image.

+In order to set the default environment variables, you can update the ENV_VARS in the setting page for every primitive.

 ## Custom resources

+You can set a default resources definition to apply all experiments/jobs/builds/tensorboards/notebooks using the settings page.

-You can customize your container's resources, by providing a resources subsection to the environment's section:
+Additionally any Polyaxon user can can customize the container's resources, by providing a resources subsection to the environment's section:

 ```yaml
 environment: